derykmakgill/511/_posts/2019-11-24-introduction.md

 - Who should make decisions in Bitcoin?
 Miners and users?
 Or developers?

+- To what extent does Bitcoin mimick gold?
+How does it differ?
+How should it differ?

 - What role does economics play in Bitcoin?
 Is code all that matters, or should a deep understanding of human action inform how Bitcoin development moves forward?

 - What did Satoshi mean by 'the core design was set in stone?'